BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### ** YouTube is Soap opera**

+I’ve just spent a very agreeable three quarters of an hour reading Maigret, journalling and getting Claude to correct my French.
+This is the way I want to live my life.
+Before that I spent three quarters of an hour on YouTube trying to find something of interest in particular whether there have been any news.
+I ended up mainly getting a suckered into conspiracy theories.

+I think the reason YouTube is so compelling, apart from the fact that it is colourful, moves and is really easy to access, is that it combines the two elements I find most compelling.
+It has both novelty, and the “what happens next” quality“ of a Soap opera.
+I know that ‘Candace Owens‘ is a contrived character.
+But despite this she still manages to make me want to know what her next move is going to be.
+She was the one that grabbed my attention this morning.
+But they all work in the same way.
+Being aware of the trick that is being pulled doesn’t seem to stop it working on me.

+I think the only solution is cold Turkey.
+If I keep on following the news I’m going to be continually drawn into narratives – often fictitious narratives – which no quarters matter how transparent still seem to have the ability to grab my attention.

 #### **I love my phone.
 I hate my phone.**

 I have started going to bed with my e-reader, my organiser (I need I need to stop calling it my Filofax, I’m not a yuppie), and a couple of well sharpened pencils.
 I also have a laptop running with a highly minimal Linux set up.
 It works, but it isn’t a joy to use.
 This means that when I wake up at four in the morning like I did this morning I can read, I can do some writing and I can even do some work at a pinch.
 I did all of those things.